sanethmaduranga/message-transformation---ballerina/README.md

 ![alt text](images/messagetrasformation.png)

 Also, the message producers and consumers use different techniques according to their requirement.
 So message transformation plays an important role in coupling those message producers and the message consumers.
-Not only that, the performance impact while message transformation is also an important fact in the real world.
-Here we discuss main three message transformation patterns in Enterprise Integration as content filter, content enricher, and claim check.
+Additionally,  the performance impact while message transformation is also an important fact in the real world.
+Here we discuss main three message transformation patterns in Integration as content filter, content enricher, and claim check.

 ### Content filter
 The content filter EIP (Enterprise Integration Pattern) important when we need to manage a large message in order to get a few data from it.
 It removes unimportant data items from a message and leaves only the important ones.
 In addition to removing data elements, Content Filter can be used to simplify a message structure.